What's Inside?

 Related: Check if you’re getting paid fairly on the 2025 Philippine Salary Guide.

-• You must have at least 36 total monthly contributions, with 6 posted within the last 12 months
+- At least 36 posted monthly contributions, with 6 months of contributions within the last 12 months prior to application.

 How Much Can You Loan from SSS in 2025?